Frequently Asked Questions

 The Special Olympics logo depicts five figures in a unifying circle, symbolizing our global presence.

 We do not currently have a physical office and our team is working remotely.
-We maintain regular working hours of Monday through Friday 8am-5pm.
-Our schedules may vary based on events and meetings.
+We maintain regular Our staff works Monday through Friday 8:30am-5pm.
+During the summer, we work a flexible schedule with most staff working Monday through Thursday, 10 hours days.

 All Special Olympics New Hampshire parents/guardians must abide by the following Code of Conduct.
 If a parent/guardian violates this Code of Conduct, he/she will be subject to a range of consequences, up to and including being prohibited from participating in Special Olympics.